All Entities are Not Created Equal: Examining the Long Tail for Ultra-Fine Entity Typing: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We showed how the PLM's encoded probabilities for different entities are highly correlated with the frequency with which they appear online.
-We measured the performance of several PLM-based and knowledge-infused entity typing systems on entities with different frequencies and found that all models performed worse on rarer/less-probable entities.
-However, we found all knowledge-infused systems to be considerably more robust to frequency shifts than PLM-based approaches.
-For PLMs to fulfill their promise for long-tail entity typing, we need better strategies to inject knowledge about rare entities into PLMs by using external resources, and other forms of domain knowledge.
+We showed the effectiveness of internet search API hits as a proxy for entity frequency in large pre-training corpora (RQ1).
+We also showed that, as expected, this distribution significantly affects entity representations for different PLMs (RQ2).
+Finally, we measured the performance of several PLM-based and knowledge-infused entity typing systems on entities with different frequencies and found that all models performed worse on rarer/less-probable entities (RQ3).
+However, we found that all knowledge-infused systems are considerably more robust to frequency shifts than PLM-based approaches.
+Our results show that for PLMs to fulfill their promise for long-tail entity typing, we need better strategies to inject knowledge about rare entities into PLMs by using external resources and other forms of domain knowledge.